Updates of this document: go to the end of this doc.

 Select initial Welcome tab lets you choose the tab Welcome open to.
 Often users want to open to the next tab, the Assistant, which will be explained a bit later.

 If you installed Xfce as your desktop, then you’ll see the related Xfce buttons.
 They can be used for changing the theming (appearance) of the desktop.
 The Xfce vanilla theme puts the vanilla theming in place.
 The Xfce EndeavourOS default theme sets up our default theming.
 Note that the offline install mode provides the latter, but the online install mode results in the vanilla theming.
 Note also that both options will bring the default theming, and your own modifications are not included – but your old theming is saved if you want to go back.
 The buttons will give more instructions about that.

 The Pacdiff & <diff-app> button is meant for managing certain configuration files (e.g. *.pacnew) and their changes.
-Pacdiff is a program that walks through the changed configuration files one by one, and lets you view the changes with the <diff-app> to possibly merge the changes you’d like to merge.
-The <diff-app> is typically either
+Pacdiff is a program that walks through the changed configuration files one by one, and lets you view the changes with the <diff-app> to possibly merge the changes you’d like to include.
+The <diff-app> is typically

-kdiff3, but can be changed to something more suitable for you.
+meld but can be changed to e.g.

 Related configuration: EOS_WELCOME_PACDIFFERS, see more about this later in this document.